krisbolton/r-projects/README.md

 # R Projects

-A collection of R projects mostly revolving around data visualization and GIS 3D mapping.
+A collection of R projects mostly data visualization and GIS 3D mapping.

 ## List